Abu Dhabi Metro: Construction

-Contracts are due to be awarded in 2015.
-Under the original plan, the first phase was due to be complete by 2015, but is now scheduled to be operational no sooner than 2030.

 From October 2016, the project halted.
 In August 2018, the Abu Dhabi Department of Transport invited bids for consultancy services for the emirate's metro and light rail projects completed in 2033.

+In 2026, Abu Dhabi announced a four-year transport program extending through 2030, with Dh170 billion allocated to transport and road infrastructure.
+The program includes further development of the proposed Abu Dhabi Metro, as well as other projects like the Abu Dhabi Tram, which will connect Zayed International Airport with Yas Island, Al Raha and Khalifa City.